Our Care For You

 With Heart & Soul Funerals you are choosing a value led family owned and run company.
 Not born and bred into the funeral sector, we (Jane Morrell and Simon Smith) came gradually into this work with a passion fired by our own experiences of close deaths.

-Fifteen years on, with the addition of our daughter Hannah and colleague Massimo, we are now award-winning and highly qualified funeral directors (FDSc Bath University and Diplomas in Therapeutic Counselling, Accredited Member of the Society of Bereavment Practitioners) and we put everything we’ve got into ensuring that you have a funeral with heart and soul, one that expresses love and meaning through beauty, whatever your beliefs.
+Fifteen years on, with the addition of our daughter Hannah and colleague Birte, we are now award-winning and highly qualified funeral directors (NAFD Funeral Directors Diploma; Bath University Degree In Funeral Services and Diplomas in Therapeutic Counselling, Accredited Member of the Society of Bereavement Practitioners) and we put everything we’ve got into ensuring that you have a funeral with heart and soul, one that expresses love and meaning through beauty, whatever your beliefs.

 Gentle, Thoughtful & Inclusive